 Joe Gelhardt is on way his way back to Wigan Athletic from Leeds United!

+Joe Gelhardt on way his way back to Wigan Athletic from Leeds United!

-Despite as many as half a dozen Championship clubs wanting to sign the 20-year-old this month, Latics are understood to have come out on top.
+Despite as many as half a dozen Championship clubs wanting to sign the 20-year-old this month, Latics are understood to have come out on top in the hotly-contested race for his signature.

 Gelhardt moved to Elland Road in the summer of 2020 shortly after Latics were placed into administration by the previous owners.